Selected books we've helped authors self-publish in Malaysia

 Some questions answered

 Self-publishing in Malaysia is still regarded with much disdain.
 But it's now the trend worldwide for many reasons.
-Self-publishing does not mean a compromise in quality, although it has earned some disrepute in that regard due (mainly) to sloppy and indifferent production houses.
-However, with proper professional touch a reasonably priced world-class book is not impossible (if you keep costs down, we'll show you how).
+Self-publishing does not mean a compromise in quality, although it has earned some disrepute due (mainly) to sloppy and indifferent production houses.
+However, with a proper professional touch, a reasonably priced world-class book is not impossible (if you keep costs down, we'll show you how).

 Reasons to self-publish are many.
-First, Self-publishing allows authors to have full control of their work, build their own platforms and fanbase.
-Second, It will allows them to bypass traditional gatekeepers of content, presentation and marketing to connect with readers directly.
+First, Self-publishing allows authors to have complete control of their work and build their platforms and fanbase.
+Second, It will enable them to bypass traditional content, presentation and marketing gatekeepers to connect with readers directly.
 Additionally, self-publishing can provide a faster path to production and potentially higher royalties.

 Yes, that's true.
 Famous authors who have self-published their books include Margaret Atwood and Stephen King.
 Self-publishing has become a more viable option in recent years, with the rise of digital platforms and print-on-demand services, which make it easier and more cost-effective for authors to self-publish their work.
-However, self-publishing does come with its own set of challenges, such as the need for authors to handle their own editing, formatting, marketing, and distribution.
-This is why it's important for authors to be aware of the pros and cons of self-publishing before making a decision.
+However, self-publishing comes with its own challenges, such as the need for authors to handle their own editing, formatting, marketing, and distribution.
+This is why authors need to be aware of the pros and cons of self-publishing before making a decision.

 How does one market one's books?

-Name recognition plays a big role in the success of a book, but building a following through social media can be a powerful tool for authors to promote their work.
-Social media can help authors connect with potential readers, build a community, and generate interest in their book.
-By sharing their ideas, engaging in conversations, and providing sneak peeks of their work, authors can build a following of fans who are excited to read their book when it is released.
+Name recognition plays a significant role in the success of a book, but building a following through social media can be a powerful tool for authors to promote their work.
+Social media can help authors connect with potential readers, build a community, and generate interest in their books.
+By sharing their ideas, engaging in conversations, and providing sneak peeks of their work, authors can build a following of fans excited to read their book when it is released.

-It's also worth noting that self-publishing allows authors to build their own platform and fanbase, in a way that traditional publishing route doesn't, as publishers usually only invest in authors that already have a large following.
+It's also worth noting that self-publishing allows authors to build their platform and fanbase in a way that the traditional publishing route doesn't, as publishers usually only invest in authors with a large following.

-Ultimately, self-publishing gives authors the opportunity to take control of their own career and to build a readership through their own efforts.
+Ultimately, self-publishing gives authors the opportunity to take control of their careers and build a readership through their efforts.

 Can authors rescue publishing from predatory publishers?